Venus: Venus and early modern astronomy

-Ground-based research
+Early 20th century advances

 Little more was discovered about Venus until the 20th century.
-Its almost featureless disc gave no hint what its surface might be like, and it was only with the development of spectroscopic, radar and ultraviolet observations that more of its secrets were revealed.
+Its almost featureless disc gave no hint what its surface might be like, and it was only with the development of spectroscopic and ultraviolet observations that more of its secrets were revealed.

 The first ultraviolet observations were carried out in the 1920s, when Frank E. Ross found that ultraviolet photographs revealed considerable detail that was absent in visible and infrared radiation.
 He suggested this was due to a dense, yellow lower atmosphere with high cirrus clouds above it.

-Spectroscopic observations in the 1900s gave the first clues about the Venusian rotation.
-Vesto Slipher tried to measure the Doppler shift of light from Venus, but found he could not detect any rotation.
-He surmised the planet must have a much longer rotation period than had previously been thought.
-It had been noted that Venus had no discernible oblateness in its disk, suggesting a slow rotation, and some astronomers concluded based on this that it was tidally locked like Mercury was believed to be at the time; but other researchers had detected a significant quantity of heat coming from the planet's nightside, suggesting a quick rotation (a high surface temperature wasn't suspected at the time), confusing the issue.
+It had been noted that Venus had no discernible oblateness in its disk, suggesting a slow rotation, and some astronomers concluded based on this that it was tidally locked like Mercury was believed to be at the time; but other researchers had detected a significant quantity of heat coming from the planet's nightside, suggesting a quick rotation (a high surface temperature was not suspected at the time), confusing the issue.
 Later work in the 1950s showed the rotation was retrograde.
-Radar observations of Venus were first carried out in the 1960s, and provided the first measurements of the rotation period, which were close to the modern value.